Loading...

 The portable and Mobile Dialysis Systems is another advancement in dialysis treatment that includes

-- NxStage System One: It ensures a compact hemodialysis system for home and travel use and provides flexibility in treatment schedules and locations.
+It ensures a compact haemodialysis system for home and travel use.
+It provides flexibility in treatment schedules and locations.

 The advancements in dialysis technology are experiencing rapid improvement with new ideas in bioengineering, materials science, and artificial intelligence.